 The Copernicus Masters is Europe’s leading innovation competition for new ideas using Earth observation data.
 The competition is focused around a series of Challenges across business and public services and looks for new solutions using EO data from the Copernicus programme.

 The Copernicus programme ensures Earth Observation data from the ESA Sentinel satellites is ‘freely and openly’ available to stimulate the creation of new products and services.

 If you are a developer, an entrepreneur or a start-up with an innovative application idea, the Copernicus Masters offers you the chance to accelerate your idea to market.

-The Copernicus Masters competition aims to support the development of market-oriented applications based on Earth observation data.
-It includes exciting topic specific challenges that are being awarded by an array of prominent partners, such as the European Space Agency (ESA), CloudEO, and T Systems.
-In 2016, the Catapult are supporting the Sustainable Living challenge.
+The competition includes exciting topic specific challenges that are being awarded by an array of prominent partners, such as the European Space Agency (ESA), CGI, T-Systems, Astrosat and DLR.
+In 2017, the Catapult is supporting the Sustainable Living challenge.

-Applicants are encouraged to explore the integration of satellite Earth observation imagery with other sources of data to create a new or improved product or service.
-For further information on the Catapult’s challenge, please visit: http://www.copernicus-masters.com/
+Applicants are encouraged to explore the integration of satellite Earth observation data with other data sets, potentially from UAVs or in-situ-sensor networks, to create a new or improved product or service.
+Prototypes are not necessary, but participants must demonstrate how the idea could be implemented, the data sources involved, and a clear understanding of the market opportunity.
+For further information on the Catapult’s challenge and criteria, please visit: www.copernicus-masters.com/prize/catapult-challenge